mgonzs13/audio_common/README.md

 ### music_node

-Node to play the music from a audio file.
+Node to play the music from a audio file in `wav` format.

 <details>
 <summary>Click to expand</summary>